 - help team understand the "why" behind decision making

 - get her point across in crisp and clear soundbites

 - calm speaking jitters

 RESULT: Mid-way through coaching, the CEO observed a tangible difference in Anna.
 She spoke with confidence.
 She moved with poise.
 She was no longer afraid to speak up.
 Her voice projected authority without hubris.
 For the first time, Anna felt confident to lead a large team.
-She inspired team members to execute with excellence.
+She inspired team members to execute strategy with excellence.
 Under her leadership, the team achieved a key business milestone.

 STRATEGY: With private coaching, Dynamically Speaking guided Taylor to:

 - develop a stand out value proposition to differentiate the company brand

 - present the investment thesis with clarity, relevance and conviction

 - communicate the Fund's derivative strategy with simplicity

 - tell the firm's story with 15 clear and compelling slides